-As any other extension, simply publish it to the server using the "1-Click Publish" button.
-When the operation is finished, the extension encapsulating the Web Service can then be used on any module through references.
+As any other extension, publish it to the server by clicking 1-Click Publish".
+When the operation is finished, the extension encapsulating the Web Service can then be used on any module through as a dependency.

-Once the Web Reference definition changes, you need to create a new extension to encapsulate the new Web Reference, and set all the modules to reference this new extension.
+When the Web Reference definition changes, you must create a new extension to encapsulate the new Web Reference, and set all the modules to reference this new extension.

-Due to the OutSystems language expressiveness, there are certain constructs that are not directly supported in Service Studio, but are supported by importing the .NET assembly of a Web Service client definition:
+Due to the OutSystems language expressiveness, there are certain constructs that aren't directly supported in Service Studio, but are supported by importing the .NET assembly of a Web Service client definition:

 As an example, consider the classes below.